Gasket Selection Guide for Pipe Flanges

 Fluid Type

-The media being sealed is usually a liquid or a gas with a gas being harder to seal than a liquid.
-The effect of temperature on many fluids causes them to become more aggressive.
-Therefore, a fluid that can be sealed at ambient temperature, may adversely affect the gasket at a higher temperature.
-The gasket material must be resistant to corrosive attack from the fluid.
-It should chemically resist the system fluid to prevent serious impairment of its physical properties.
+The media being sealed is usually a liquid or a gas, with a gas being harder to seal than a liquid.
+The effect of temperature on many fluids causes them to become more aggressive; a fluid that can be sealed at ambient temperature may adversely affect the gasket at a higher temperature.
+The gasket material must be resistant to corrosive attack from the fluid and should chemically resist the system fluid to prevent serious impairment of its physical properties.

 Gasket Surface Finish